packagist/private-packagist-docs/docs/self-hosted/kubernetes-migration-guide.md

 Follow the instructions below to restore the PostgreSQL database in the cluster.
 If you are using your own PostgreSQL instance, use the `packagist_db.sql` file directly to import the data into your instance.

-Please note that the backup will overwrite any existing data in the database and any changes you made during setup will be lost.
+Please note that the backup will overwrite any existing data in the database and any changes you made during the setup will be lost.

 After each scale command, use `kubectl get pods` again to verify that the postgres pod is in the correct running state.